 For reasons described previously, a significant share of our residential growth in Frederick County will be absorbed by redevelopment in the South Frederick Corridors.
 However, pondering the South Frederick Corridors as it exists today may cause skepticism about the viability of living there.
 Physical spaces, composed of wide roads and long distances between buildings that are often surrounded by cars, make it difficult to imagine overlaying these spaces with our typical domestic behaviors.
-Things like taking a walk through the neighborhood, riding a bike to a shop or to school, relaxing on the back patio, or playing catch in the park, are difficult to imagine in the area as it now exists.
+As the area now exists, it is difficult to imagine doing things like taking a walk through the neighborhood, riding a bike to a shop or to school, relaxing on the back patio, or playing catch in the park.
 The separation of the area into functional zoning districts with narrowly defined types of uses, where the duration of occupancy is typically only as long as it takes to finish shopping or working, adds to this difficulty.
 Ultimately it is quite challenging to imagine this area as a place where someone might reside, or even spend a considerable amount of time (unless they are being paid to do so).
-The Corridors are where people go to accomplish a task, leaving when that task is complete.
-It is a place that supports our livelihoods and some of our leisure, not a place that offers the sanctuary and refuge that we often seek in our home environments.
+Currently, the Corridors are where people go to accomplish a task, leaving when that task is complete.
+Its current status is as a place that supports our livelihoods and some of our leisure, not a place that offers the sanctuary and refuge that we often seek in our home environments.

-Therefore reinventing the South Frederick Corridors as a place that is not only a commercial and industrial hub, but that is also residentially hospitable and attractive, requires looking to physical place types that are, in the best sense, urban.
+Therefore, reinventing the South Frederick Corridors as a place that is not only a commercial and industrial hub, but that is also residentially hospitable and attractive, requires looking to physical place types that are, in the best sense, urban.
 Of the myriad forms that have been used to reconcile the competing needs people demand of their physical environment, urban places have demonstrated the best solutions when aspirations center on both efficiency and vitality, or both comfort and opportunity.